pietrzakadrian/bank/docs/testing/component-testing.md

 The problem with the shallow renderer is that all assertions have to be done manually, and you cannot do anything that needs the DOM.

-## react-testing-library
+## @testing-library/react

-In order to write more maintainable tests which also resemble more closely the way our component is used in real life, we have included [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+In order to write more maintainable tests which also resemble more closely the way our component is used in real life, we have included [@testing-library/react](https://github.com/kentcdodds/@testing-library/react).
 This library renders our component within an actual DOM and provides utilities for querying it.

 Let's give it a go with our `<Button />` component, shall we?
 First, let's check that it renders our component with its